peterschmiz/pocketrocket/README.md

-pocketrocket
+Pocket Rocket
 ============

-A small canvas based HTML game developed for the js13kGames competition
+A small canvas based HTML game developed for the js13kGames competition.